 Other great books

-(I’ll rotate these every month)
+(I’ll rotate these from time to time)

 In this first novel of a fun series, Scalzi reveals a future where Earth is engaged in an ongoing battle with various alien species.